augvstTTY/augvstTTY/README.md

 **Bachelor of Computer Science · Mechatronics Engineering Student**

-On a path from learning rigorous foundations to applying elegant solutions.
-I'm passionate about building scalable back-end systems and tackling data-intensive problems through minimalist algorithms like streaming and probabilistic data structures.
+I’m driven by curiosity — exploring how solid computer science foundations can solve real engineering challenges.
+I enjoy learning in public, building with intention, and sharing what I discover along the way.

 ![Snake animation dark](https://raw.githubusercontent.com/augvstTTY/augvstTTY/main/github-snake-dark.svg)

-### Learning in Public, Building with Rigor
+###  Learning with Purpose · Building with Curiosity

-I believe in the power of sharing knowledge and grounding my work in fundamental CS principles to solve tangible engineering challenges.
+I believe that understanding the “why” behind systems leads to better, simpler solutions.
+My interests span from scalable back-end architectures to minimalist algorithms like streaming and probabilistic data structures.

 <Blockquote>
 "Computer science is no more about computers than astronomy is about telescopes." - <b>Edsger W. Dijkstra</b>.